 This post (likely) contains affiliate links, including Amazon Associates links, and I may receive a small commission if you click one.
 This is at no extra cost to you.

-Edinburgh is an absolutely amazing city.
-It has been three visits now and it’s charm really does make itself known!
-Edinburgh is one of Scotland’s most charming cities, and is packed full of things to do see and do.
-With over 1000 years of history, there is defintiely going to be something for everyone!
+Edinburgh is an absolutely amazing city and is one of Scotland’s most charming cities.
+Packed full of things to see and do, here is what to see in Edinburgh when you visit.
+With over 1000 years of history, there is definitely going to be something for everyone!

-1. Wander the Royal Mile – Things to in Edinburgh
+1. Wander the Royal Mile – What to see in Edinburgh

 The Royal Mile is probably the most iconic place in Edinburgh, and therefore a great place to start when visiting the city.
-The mile is a long ridge that starts from Edinburgh castle and runs down to Holyrood Palace.
-This this ridge was formed over 10,000 years ago in the last ice age.
+The mile is a long ridge that starts from Edinburgh Castle and runs down to Holyrood Palace.
+This ridge was formed over 10,000 years ago during the last ice age.
 A glacier hit the volcanic rock the castle now sits on, and split to move down either side, leaving the formation in the middle.

-2. Visit Edinburgh Castle – Things to in Edinburgh
+2. Visit Edinburgh Castle – What to see in Edinburgh

-Located at the top of the Royal Mile, is the stunning Edinburgh Castle.
+Located at the top of the Royal Mile is the stunning Edinburgh Castle.
 You can see the castle from points all over the city, as it perches looking over it.
-A ticket includes a 30 minute tour which is a great way of getting to know the history of the castle.
-Afterwards, you are free to explore in your own time.
+A ticket includes a 30-minute tour, which is a great way of getting to know the history of the castle.
+Afterwards, you are free to explore on your own time.

 Visiting Scotland?